twilio/rtc-diagnostics/README.md

 This SDK requires the use of Twilio NTS to perform the network tests.
 Using NTS will incur charges as per [NTS pricing](https://www.twilio.com/stun-turn/pricing).

 ## Features
-* Input audio device tests include volume calculation and silence detection
+* Input audio device tests include volume calculation
 * Output audio device tests are done by playing a sound file to the selected device
 * Bandwidth requirements tests